lilosir/linuxcommands/docker/docker.md

 ### docker network host
 the container is connected to host network. if run ```ip a``` we can find the state is same as run ```ip a``` in the host linux terminal.

+### docker network overlay
+this can be used in when containers are deployed on different host